Error¶

 -

-On the Pattern Analysis page, clicking the sorting icon & , you can sort documents in ascending/descending order (default is descending).
+On the Pattern page, click the sort icons & to sort the document count in ascending/descending order (default is descending).

 Source¶

-In Source, you can view Session / View / Action details for the current Error, and filter/copy the current Session ID / View ID / Action ID.
+Under Source, you can view the Session / View / Action details of the current Error, filter/copy the current Session ID / View ID / Action ID.

 Error Distribution Chart¶